jonstump/anagramsandantigrams/README.md

 </div>

-* Then after the process is completed use the command.
+* Then after the process is completed use the command "editor ." (where editor is your code editor. example code for VScode and vim for Vim) to open the project in your code editor.

 ``` bash
 code .